The effects of Water Temperature

 The waves you will find on the shore can be slightly affected by the orientation of the coastline and the seabed of the beaches, although in most cases they are usually equivalent.

-Today Tuesday, 19th of February of 2019, the sun rose in Coral Shoal (Biscayne Channel) at 6:52 am and sunset will be at 6:17 pm.
-In the high tide and low tide chart, we can see that the first low tide was at 2:10 am and the next low tide will be at 2:38 pm.
-The first high tide was at 8:31 am and the next high tide will be at 8:48 pm.
+Today Thursday, 28th of March of 2024, the sun rose in Coral Shoal (Biscayne Channel) at 7:15:11 am and sunset will be at 7:35:45 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 5:28 am and the next low tide will be at 5:38 pm.
+The only high tide of the day was at 11:26 am.

 We can compare these levels with the maximum high tide recorded in the tide tables for Coral Shoal (Biscayne Channel) which is of 3.3 ft and a minimum height of -0.7 ft.

-The following graph shows the progression of the tidal coefficient in the month of February of 2019.These values give us a rough idea of the tidal amplitude in Coral Shoal (Biscayne Channel), forecast in February.
+The following graph shows the progression of the tidal coefficient in the month of March of 2024.These values give us a rough idea of the tidal amplitude in Coral Shoal (Biscayne Channel), forecast in March.

 Large coefficients indicate important high and low tides; major currents and movements usually take place on the sea bed.
-But bear in mind that this tidal amplitude may be greatly affected by the weather and you should also consult the weather forecast in Coral Shoal (Biscayne Channel) and the wind and wave forecast in Coral Shoal (Biscayne Channel) before you go fishing.
+But bear in mind that this tidal amplitude may be greatly affected by the weather and you should also consult the weather forecast in Coral Shoal, the wind in Coral Shoal and the surf forecast in Coral Shoal before you go fishing.

 When the solunar period coincides with sunrise or sunset, we can expect more activity than initially planned.
 These peak periods are reflected in green.
 We additionally point out in the chart the periods of greatest activity during the year with a big blue fish on the period bar + info